ClHome 〉About Us 〉Employment

 Current Opportunities

-Deputy City Attorney, Tax Team
+Deputy City Attorney, Worker Protection Team

 If you are interested in the position, more information about the job and application process is available here.